IcedLemonTea0/Exploratory-Analysis-National-Center-for-Health-Statistics-1999-2016-/README.md

 	* Retrieve datas from NCHS website, create dataframe
 	* Use Pandas (Python Library) to organize,label, and clean irrelevant datas
 	* Formulate questions and explain the methodology to solve the problems
-	* Build 2 simple data visualization to convey the relationships of your work
+	* Build 3 simple data visualization
 	* Summarize briefly but more importantly reach meaningful conclusions to your findings

 <br>

 ## **Methodology**:
-This report will be analyzed using Python.
+This report will be analyzed using Python - Juypter.
 It includes multiple data analytics visualization libraries.

 <br>
 I will primarily be using: